Skip to main content

 What’s it Worth?

 You may find that the most challenging step is estimating the worth of your valuables.
 When assessing your belongings, it is crucial to distance yourself from personal or emotional attachment.
 While it may be difficult, try to focus on the facts to create a distinction between the “value” and the “worth” of your possessions.
 While your great-great-grandmother’s wedding ring might hold tremendous value to the family, it unfortunately may not be worth as much to an insurance company.
-Because your homeowners insurance company will have the final say when it comes to claims, it is better to work out the value of precious items with an insurance appraiser before such items are destroyed or lost.
+Because insurance companies have the final say when it comes to claims, it is better to work out the value of precious items with an insurance appraiser before such items are destroyed or lost.

 While estimating the value and determining if certain things are fit for including in your inventory, keep in mind that you can group like items.
 It’ll be easier, for example, to group possessions such as dining and flatware, pots and pans, china sets, clothing, toiletries, books, collections of DVDs, games and music, and even food and spices.
 For bigger ticket items such as musical instruments, designer clothing and expensive jewelry, it is highly recommended to do some extra research on these particular items for a more accurate estimate.
 There are many calculators online that can help give you a good idea of the overall worth of your home inventory.
 The more efficient you are in your estimates now, the less you will have to worry about later.